 - acts as a central point of contact between Government and the private sector on cybersecurity,

-- help establish nodal points and Private Sector Computer Security Incident Response Teams (PSCSIRT) in different sectors, and
+- helps establish nodal points and Private Sector Computer Security Incident Response Teams (PSCSIRT) in different sectors, and

 The Bill aims to identify, declare and protect Critical Information Infrastructures, like the Department of Home Affairs database.
 There are various obligations on the owner of (or person in control of) Critical Information Infrastructure.

-The Cybercrimes and Cybersecurity Bill helps people to admit evidence of cybercrimes.
+The Cybercrime Bill helps people to admit evidence of cybercrimes.